Elementary Handbook

 Educational Programs

-Every six years the education program of the district is examined an a written plan is developed for a comprehensive and integrated k-12 program.
+Every six years the education program of the district is examined, a written plan is developed for a comprehensive and integrated k-12 program.
 Components of that program include guidance counseling, psychological services and health services that support student development academically, socially, and behaviorally (Board Policy 146).

 Assemblies and Field Trips